 Understanding Separation Agreements in Florida

-Typical legal separation agreements in Florida involve one spouse moving out of the house when the marriage begins to fall apart.
+Typical separation agreements in Florida involve one spouse moving out of the house when the marriage falls apart.
 The partners often take time apart (years in some cases) to see if they can make the marriage work.
 If one of them concludes that they cannot save the marriage, they initiate the legal process of dissolving it.
 With that said, living apart is not synonymous with a legal separation.

 Difference between Legal Separation & Temporary Relief